stephenverderame/cpp_book/src/testing/doxygen.md

 ## Config

-With the code documented, we can generate the config file with the command `doxygen -g <config-file-name>`.
+With the code documented, we can generate the config file with the command `doxygen -g [config-file-name]`.
 This command can be done in the root directory of your project.
-This will generate a template config file which, for the most part is pretty good.
+This will generate a template config file, which, for the most part, is pretty good.
 A few things I do like to change is to set `SEARCHING` to `YES` and `SERVER_BASED_SEARCH` to `NO`.
 This will allow client-side searching in the generated output.
 For HTML, this is a local javascript search engine.
-I also set `JAVADOCS_AUTOBRIEF` to `YES` so that the first line of the documentation is the brief without having to specify `\breif`.
-You probably also want to set `RECURSIVE` to `YES` so that it will recursively go though the directory looking for files that match supported file patterns.
+I also set `JAVADOCS_AUTOBRIEF` to `YES` so that the first line of Javadocs documentation is the brief without having to specify `\breif`.
+You probably also want to set `RECURSIVE` to `YES` so that it will recursively go through the input directory looking for files that match supported file patterns.
 These patterns can be modified by changing the `FILE_PATTERNS` setting and the `EXCLUDE_PATTERNS` setting.
 You can also add files to the `EXCLUDE` setting to exclude certain files or directories.

 We can control where and how doxygen will generate the output with the `OUTPUT_DIRECTORY`, `HTML_OUTPUT`, `LATEX_OUTPUT`, `RTF_OUTPUT`, `XML_OUTPUT`, `DOCBOOK_OUTPUT`, and `MAN_OUTPUT` tags.
-By default the output directory is the same directory as the doxyfile (doxygen config file).
+By default, the output directory is the same directory as the doxyfile (doxygen config file).

 Finally, to generate our documentation, run `doxygen <config file name>`.
+The config file name can be omitted if it's called `Doxyfile` and you are running the command in the same directory as this file.

+## Installation

+You can download doxygen pre-compiled [here](https://www.doxygen.nl/download.html).
+Various linux distros also have doxygen downloadable through their package manager (I know Ubuntu does).
+You may need to install GraphViz (what Doxygen uses to generate inheritance graphs) separately [here](https://graphviz.org/download/) or through your package manager.
+For Windows, you should add `dot` to your path system variable via the GraphViz installer.